opendcs/rest_api/README.md

     - Key Password (the password that was used to generate the key).
   - -P
     - Decodes Properties file path (by default it’s at $DCSTOOL_HOME/decodes.properties.
-  - -s
-    - Secure mode.
-The authentication is done via the header, rather than as parameters passed through parameters.

 Additionally, the build can run from a developer environment using the gradle task `./gradlew :opendcs-rest-api-jetty:startJetty`.
 Properties read from gradle.properties will be used to configure the server.